andre-j3sus/ist-meic-notes/1st-semester/irobo/1-introduction-to-ros.md

 ### Spaces

-1. Source Space: The source space contains the source code of catkin packages.
+1. **Source Space**: The source space contains the source code of catkin packages.
-2. Build Space: The build space is where CMake is invoked to build the catkin packages in the source space.
+2. **Build Space**: The build space is where CMake is invoked to build the catkin packages in the source space.
-3. Development Space: The development space (or devel space) is where built targets are placed prior to being installed
+3. **Development Space**: The development space (or devel space) is where built targets are placed prior to being installed
-4. Install Space: Once targets are built, they can be installed into the install space by invoking the install target, usually with make install.
+4. **Install Space**: Once targets are built, they can be installed into the install space by invoking the install target, usually with make install.

-`catkin_make`: Builds any packages in the source space.
+> `catkin_make`: Builds any packages in the source space.

 ### Packages